input-output-hk/partner-chains-smart-contracts/docs/GenSignatures.md

 $ COMBINED_MERKLE_PROOF_1_1_1=$(!!)
 ```

-Then, we can claim our FUEL as follows.
-But before doing this, let's peek at our wallet now:
+Then, you can claim your FUEL as follows.
+But before doing this, here's a peek at the wallet now:
 ```
 $ docker exec \
     -e CARDANO_NODE_SOCKET_PATH="/ipc/node.socket" store_cardano-node_1 \